 Three of his former players have signed NBA contracts and more than 20 have played professionally overseas.
 Most importantly, well over 100 former players at Brown Mackie have furthered their careers at four-year schools.

-In addition to his High School and Junior College experience, Flax served as the Head Coach of the Kansas Cagerz, a professional team in the United States Basketball League (USBL) from 2000 through 2007.
-At the end of the 2007 season, Flax had won more games than any other active USBL coach (129).
+In addition to his high school and junior college experience, Francis served as the Head Coach of the Kansas Cagerz, a professional team in the United States Basketball League (USBL) from 2000 through 2007.
+At the end of the 2007 season, Francis had won more games than any other active USBL coach (129).

-Flax is a Ransom, Kansas native, and is the father of 4 children; Renee, Lynell, Rachael, and Bryson.
-He and his wife Carmen reside in Salina.
+He is a Ransom, KS native and is the father of four children - Renee, Lynell, Rachael, and Bryson.
+He and his wife, Carmen, reside in Salina, KS.

 1997 NJCAA D-II Final Four